dotnet/aspire-samples/samples/eShopLite/deploy-az-cli.md

     The logs appear to indicate that the app is calling the *catalogservice* and *basketservice* apps but not getting a response.
 That's because the *catalogservice* needs a connection string because it needs a database, and the *basketservice* needs connection information for Redis!

-## Create a PostgreSQL database and configure the *catalogservice* to use it
+## Create a PostgreSQL database and configure the *catalogservice* and *catalogdbmanager* to use it

-1. Let's create an instance of PostgreSQL in our ACA environment for our app to use and add a [service binding](https://learn.microsoft.com/azure/container-apps/services) to the *catalogservice* app for it.
-The service binding will cause ACA to automatically inject the required connection details into the bound app as environment variables:
+1. Let's create an instance of PostgreSQL in our ACA environment for our app to use and add a [service binding](https://learn.microsoft.com/azure/container-apps/services) to the *catalogservice* and *catalogdbmanager* apps for it.
+The service binding will cause ACA to automatically inject the required connection details into the bound apps as environment variables:

     ```powershell
     az containerapp service postgres create --name postgres --environment $ENVIRONMENT --resource-group $RESOURCE_GROUP
     az containerapp update --name catalogservice --resource-group $RESOURCE_GROUP --bind postgres
+    az containerapp update --name catalogdbmanager --resource-group $RESOURCE_GROUP --bind postgres
     ```

 1. Create a debug app that we can use to retrieve the injected connection string value for the bound PostgreSQL instance (we would use the *catalogservice* app itself but it's crashing on startup due to it not being able to find the database!).
 We'll bind this app to the PostgreSQL instance we just created with the `--bind` argument.
 This app can be deleted later once the eShopLite app is fully setup: